 Drunk Driving and Injuries in an Auto Accident

-While this attention is deserved, it is always helpful to revisit why drunk driving is still a major problem, the impacts that alcohol has on driving, and the serious injuries and consequences that can result from a car crash related to alcohol intoxication for everyone involved.The Impact of Alcohol on Driving: Drunk Driving
+While this attention is deserved, it is always helpful to revisit why drunk driving is still a major problem, the impacts that alcohol has on driving, and the serious injuries and consequences resulting from a car crash related to alcohol intoxication for everyone involved.The Impact of Alcohol on Driving: Drunk Driving

 Alcohol can also be a respiratory depressant, meaning that the body does not breathe at the same rate that it normally does.
-This means that people may feel tired and can also feel fatigued behind the wheel, making it more likely that someone could fall asleep while driving.
+This means that people may feel tired and feel fatigued behind the wheel, making it more likely that someone could fall asleep while driving.
 Alcohol has a serious impact on the frontal lobe of the brain, impairing judgment and making people more likely to engage in risky behavior.
-Finally, alcohol also impacts the body's vision, making it a challenge to see whatever is in front of them clearly.
-Obviously, alcohol has a variety of negative impacts that make it challenging to drive safely.Serious Injuries can Result from a Car Crash Involving Alcohol
+Finally, alcohol also impacts the body's vision, making it a challenge to clearly see whatever is in front of them.
+Obviously, alcohol has a variety of negative impacts that make it challenging to drive safely.Serious Injuries can Result from a Car Crash Involving Alcohol.

 While any car crash runs the risk of leading to traumatic injuries, those involving alcohol carry with them an even greater risk of injury.
 Someone who has been drinking may fall asleep while driving, meaning that they don't hit the brakes before the collision results.
 This means that the accidents often occur at higher speeds, leading to potentially catastrophic personal injuries.
-Sometimes, an accident involving drunk driving can lead to a traumatic brain injury if someone's head strikes the steering wheel or dashboard of the car.
-This can cause permanent injuries that make it difficult to walk, talk, return to work, and can even impact someone's ability to move.
+Sometimes, an accident involving drunk driving can lead to a traumatic brain injury if someone's head strikes the car's steering wheel or dashboard.
+This can cause permanent injuries that make it difficult to walk, talk, return to work, and even impact someone's ability to move.

 If they cause an accident that leads to injuries, the individual could also be forced to pay the medical costs for the injured party.
-Lastly, someone who is a repeat offender (or causes serious injuries in a drunk driving accident) could also have to serve prison time as a result.
+Lastly, a repeat offender (or causes serious injuries in a drunk driving accident) could also have to serve prison time as a result.
 These are all significant consequences that simply aren't worth the risk of driving drunk.Help from a Caring Legal Professional

-An attorney can help someone file paperwork related to these serious issues, answer questions about legal jargon, negotiate with insurance companies to help make sure claims are covered, and even go to court on behalf of someone else.
-Most importantly, a lawyer can help a family make a decision that is in their best interests and could reveal legal options that they didn't even know existed.
+An attorney can help someone file paperwork related to these serious issues, answer questions about the legal jargon, negotiate with insurance companies to help make sure claims are covered, and even go to court on behalf of someone else.
+Most importantly, a lawyer can help a family decide what is in their best interests and could reveal legal options that they didn't even know existed.
 Therefore, those who have sustained serious injuries following an accident involving a drunk or otherwise impaired driver should reach out to an experienced personal injury lawyer for help.We Help People Injured by Drunk Drivers